8.32.3 Reporting Children who Go Missing from Care

 If the absence is considered to fall with the definition of missing, foster carers or residential staff must without delay inform:

 If the child is considered to fall within the definition of absent, the decision to record the child as such, together with the evidence supporting that decision must be recorded.

-Details of children who are absent should still be notified to the police in order that a record of the child's absence can be made, and agreement reached on what needs to be done, and who will do what.
-Although there is an expectation that residential staff and foster carers should continue to make reasonable enquiries to locate the child, it may also be appropriate for the police to initiate some enquiries as well.
+Details of children who are no apparent risk should still be notified to the Police in order that a record of the child's missing can be made, and agreement reached on what needs to be done, and who will do what.
+Although there is an expectation that residential staff and foster carers should continue to make reasonable enquiries to locate the child, it may also be appropriate for the Police to initiate some enquiries as well.

-Residential staff and foster carers should continue to regularly review the circumstances in the light of any enquiries made or information received, and inform the police of any developments.
-If the period of absence continues for six hours, consideration should be given as to whether the child should still be regarded as absent, or whether they should now be considered as missing.
+Residential staff and foster carers should continue to regularly review the circumstances in the light of any enquiries made or information received, and inform the Police of any developments.
+If the period of no apparent risk continues for six hours, consideration should be given as to whether the child should still be regarded as no apparent risk, or whether they should now be escalated to a higher level of risk.
 Six hours should be regarded as the maximum period before reconsideration, and in many cases a shorter period would be more appropriate.